An unconditional proof of the abelian equivariant Iwasawa main conjecture and applications: Introduction

 \subsection{Acknowledgements}

 The authors wish to thank Samit Dasgupta, Mahesh Kakde and Otmar Venjakob for helpful correspondence; and Mahesh Kakde and Masato Kurihara for comments on an early draft of this article.
-The second named author acknowledges financial support provided by the Deutsche Forschungsgemeinschaft (DFG) within the Heisenberg programme (project no.\ 437113953).
+The authors are also grateful to an anonymous referee for several comments and corrections.
+The second author acknowledges financial support provided by the Deutsche Forschungsgemeinschaft (DFG) within the Heisenberg programme (project no.\ 437113953).